 Look at this pile of gooey, juicy deliciousness….no dry ricotta in MY pasta bakes!

 Because this is a lazy meal, I make this with my shortcut homemade pasta sauce.
 It’s a shortcut recipe because I don’t cook it on the stove with sautéed onions and garlic like I ordinarily do.
-All I do is mix up my flavourings with tomato passata (pureed canned tomatoes) or canned crushed tomatoes then pour that over the pasta bake.
+All I do is add pasta sauce flavourings right into a bottle of tomato passata, shake then pour it over the pasta bake.